tshepang/blog/content/computing/most exciting software projects.rst

   - `Transactional Memory`__

-    An approach the simplifies multi-threaded programming while also bypassing the GIL.
+    An approach that simplifies multi-threaded programming while also bypassing the GIL.
 There is still much to do (for one, it only works on 64-bit Linux) and there is no ETA, but there is a rough estimate... sometime in 2016 :(